Fez, Marrakech, Meknes, Rabat, four imperial capital cities for one Kingdom!

 The debate was therefore not closed.

-The complicated story
+A complicated story

 Ahmed al-Mansur-ed Dahbi